lyndskg/GraphQL-Requests-Lib/README.md

 5. Explore existing GraphQL libraries in C++ for inspiration.
 6. Design and implement a library that abstracts away the complexities of working with GraphQL.

+1. Integrate the "graphQLOL" library into your C++ project.

+2. Leverage the library's functions to construct GraphQL queries, dispatch requests, and proficiently handle responses.

 &nbsp;
 <p align="right">(<a href="#graph">back to top</a>)</p>